mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 # Installation
 ### The following files were missing and could not be installed:.....
 ![](http://i.imgur.com/TSKfacG.png)
 Solution: You didn't unzip the files prior to installation.
-Don't know how to unzip? -> Try [7-Zip](https://www.7-zip.org).
+Don't know how to unzip, or don't have software for it? -> Try [7-Zip](https://www.7-zip.org).
 It's free and open source, like tModLoader.

 ### System.DllNotFoundException: Unable to load DLL'CSteamworks'.....
 ![](http://i.imgur.com/ZbbskuQ.png)